 ASIPa | a | Recessive Black |

-The at allel only seems to have incomplete dominant control over a.
+Black back (ASIPBB or at) is the second-most recessive trait at the A-Locus.
 Dogs that carry recessive black (at/a) will often display smaller tan markings compared to homozygous at/at dogs.

 Phenotype | Allele | VP | HCP |